piratefsh/piratefsh.github.io/_posts/2017-12-06-rc-computer-art-pop-up---day-10.markdown

 To-do:

-* create FB event for the mini exhibition
+* create FB event for the mini exhibition /
+* make poster variations and print them /
-* make a RC <3 School of MA token
+* make a RC <3 School of MA token /
-* make poster variations and print them
+* print out descriptions /

 Tomorrow is my final day at the pop-up.
 It's going to be hard to say goodbye.